 1. That the deponent and their counsel are waiving the objections of the qualification of the officer taking the deposition.
 If this is not waived, the court reporter will need to show his or her credentials, thus meeting this requirement.
 P.B. § 13-30(b).

 2. That the deponent is waiving their right to read and sign the deposition.
-This stipulation is usually reserved in order to give the party being deposed the opportunity to review the transcript of their testimony and make any necessary corrections, both as to substance and form, and provide a signed errata sheet.
+This stipulation is usually reserved to give the party being deposed the opportunity to review the transcript of their testimony and make any necessary corrections, both as to substance and form, and provide a signed errata sheet.
 P.B. § 13-30(d).

 3. That the deponent or their counsel is waiving evidentiary objections, except as to the form of a question asked, until the time of trial.
 P.B. § 13-30(b).
 This allows for a more streamlined deposition process.